Field Note: Grief MisXdressed

 It is a common repeated realization.
 Our society doesn’t grieve what it won’t acknowledge or are improperly labeling.

-Narrative formed:
+Narratives formed:

 Gratitude demanded.
 Grief not allowed.